bhavin04890/rhdp-pxe/docs/source/cli-based-labs/vol-snaps-group-snaps-cli.rst

 .. code-block:: shell

-  cat << EOF >> /tmp/pg-snapshot.yaml
+  cat << EOF >> /tmp/mongo-snapshot.yaml
   apiVersion: volumesnapshot.external-storage.k8s.io/v1
   kind: VolumeSnapshot
   metadata:
-    name: px-postgres-snapshot
+    name: px-mongo-snapshot
-    namespace: demo
+    namespace: pxbbq
   spec:
-    persistentVolumeClaimName: postgres-data
+    persistentVolumeClaimName: mongodb-pvc
   EOF

 Apply the yaml file to create the snapshot.

 .. code-block:: shell

-  oc apply -f /tmp/pg-snapshot.yaml
+  oc apply -f /tmp/mongo-snapshot.yaml

 And let's look at the snapshot object:

 .. code-block:: shell

-  oc get stork-volumesnapshots,volumesnapshotdatas -n demo
+  oc get stork-volumesnapshots,volumesnapshotdatas -n pxbbq

-Accidently "Drop Table" in your Postgres database
+Accidently "Drop Table" in your MongoDB database
 ~~~~~~~~~~
-Let's delete the data within our Postgres DB by exec'ing into the pod:
+Let's delete the data within our MongoDB DB by exec'ing into the pod:

 .. code-block:: shell

+  POD=$(oc get pods -l app.kubernetes.io/name=mongo -n pxbbq | grep 1/1 | awk '{print $1}')
   POD=$(oc get pods -l app=postgres -n demo | grep 1/1 | awk '{print $1}')
-  oc exec -it $POD -n demo -- bash
+  oc exec -it $POD -n pxbbq -- mongosh --quiet

 And then drop our table:

 .. code-block:: shell

-  psql -U $POSTGRES_USER
-  \c postgres
-  drop table mywhales cascade;
-  \q
-  exit
+  use admin
+  db.auth('porxie','porxie')
+  show dbs
+  use porxbbq
+  db.dropDatabase()

 Verify data has been deleted
 ~~~~~~~~~~
-Navigate to the Demo App using the LoadBalancer endpoint from the below command.
-All the logos that you saw in the beginning of the module will be gone, as we dropped our backend table in the Postgres database.
+Navigate to the Portworx BBQ App using the LoadBalancer endpoint from the below command.
+You should not be able to login using the user you created in the last module.
+If you were already logged in, you should not see your order from order history.

 .. code-block:: shell

-  oc get svc -n demo k8s-counter-service
+  oc get svc -n pxbbq pxbbq-svc

 Restore our application from snapshot
 ~~~~~~~~~~